born in 1987 in East Germany

 Ever since I picked up my first camera, one particular subject has always held my fascination: the connection between people.
 And how that connection becomes visible in small, fleeting moments that often go unnoticed.
 I capture those moments - creating images that tell a story about people, their emotions and relationships...even generations later.

 I’m grateful that I was able to turn this passion into a job I truly love.
 It’s an incredibly rewarding feeling to contribute a lasting piece to a family’s history.
-And of course I love my own little family and our quiet life out on the country side where time passes much slower somehow.

 How do we know if you are the right photographer for us?